Perturbing Isoradial Triangulations: Finite variations, beyond the linear approximation

-The $\mathbb{D}(\epsilon_a;F_a)(\uf_a)$ ($a=1,2$) are easy to control since as above from Pro.~\ref{bilocalepsfinite} we know that they converge uniformly towards the $\mathbb{E}'(\epsilon_a;F_a)(z_a)$ given by \ref{bigEbigEp}.
-Controling the scaling limit of the discrete derivatives of the smooth part of the propagator is also easy through Lemma~\ref{lemmabound}.
+The $\mathbb{D}(\epsilon_a;F_a)(\uf_a)$ ($a=1,2$) in the r.h.s. of Eqn.~\ref{bilocalepsfinite} are easy to control since they converge uniformly to $\mathbb{E}'(\epsilon_a;F_a)(z_a)$ given by \ref{bigEbigEp}.
+Controling the scaling limit of the discrete derivatives of the smooth part of the propagator is also easy by means of Lemma~\ref{lemmabound}.
 We get the uniform limit

 The non-trivial point is to get a uniform bound on the scaling limit of the left+right discrete derivatives of the non-smooth part of the propagator, and to show that it is subdominant.
 This issue has been discussed in detail in Sect.~\ref{subsection-second-order} through Lemmas~\ref{lnablabound} and \ref{lNGN}.
 However Lemma~\ref{lnablabound} relies on the fact that the discrete derivatives $\nabla$ and $\overline\nabla$ are relative to the faces $\uf$ of an isoradial triangulation $\uT_0$.
 This is not the case anymore here, since the discrete derivatives are relative to the faces of a non-isoradial triangulation $\uT^r_\epszero$ derived from an isoradial one $\uT^r_{0}$ by flips of edges, without moving the position of the vertices.